Campaign Legal Center, et al. v. FEC (19-2336 / 21-5081, 22-5336)

 Summary

-On December 8, 2022, the United States District Court for the District of Columbia granted summary judgment to the Campaign Legal Center and Catherine Hinckley Kelley (plaintiffs).
-Plaintiffs sought declaratory and injunctive relief against the Commission for the dismissal of their administrative complaint against Correct the Record (CTR) and Hillary for America (HFA).
+On July 8, 2024, the United States Circuit Court for the District of Columbia (the appeals court) upheld the District Court's summary judgment in favor of the Campaign Legal Center and Catherine Hinckley Kelley (plaintiffs).

 Background